robertbeal/dotfiles/README.md

 GNU `stow` for managing symlinks and `git` for source control.
 Simple!

-Mosty orientated to `zsh` with `antibody` as the shell plugin manager.
+Mostly orientated to `zsh` with `antibody` as the shell plugin manager.

 ## install